-This European Standard is part of a series of standards dealing with structural design (Eurocodes) which are intended to be used as a "package".
-In Guidance Paper L on the application and use of Eurocodes, issued by the EU Commission, reference is made to transitional periods for the introduction of the Eurocodes in the Member states.
-The transitional periods given in the Foreword of this standard correlate approximately with those given in the Guidance Paper.
+This European Standard is part of a series of standards dealing with structural design (Eurocodes) which are intended to be used as a 'package'.
+In Guidance Paper L on the application and use of Eurocodes, issued by the EU Commission, reference is made to compulsory transitional periods for the introduction of the Eurocodes in the member states.
+The transitional periods correlate approximately with those given in the Foreword of this standard.